 Log on to EMIS patient access, tick medication you require.
 You can add short messages if you need.

 You can also make appointments and update your contact details via EMIS Patient Access

 Click here for more information about registering for patient access.

 If you want to request medication in person you must use a ‘repeat request slip.’
 There is one generated by the computer each time an item is repeated.
 You can then simply use this slip to re-order your medication by ticking the items you require & returning this slip to the surgery.

 Alternatively you can submit a written request for the items required.
-This can be done by either writing to us (if you enclose a stamped addressed envelope, your prescription will be returned to you); sending us a fax on 680162
+This can be done by either writing to us (if you enclose a stamped addressed envelope, your prescription will be returned to you); or emailing us at firstname.lastname@example.org

 Via your Pharmacy

 Your pharmacy may be able to put the request in on your behalf, via their drivers, or via fax.
 Please speak to your local pharmacy should you wish them to assist you with this.

 It takes us 2 working days to process prescription requests received before 2pm.
 Prescriptions received after 2pm will processed with the next days requests and thus be ready 3 working days ahead.

 Please take the responsibility to order your medication in time.
 The surgery can not and will not rush through non urgent medication any sooner than this, please plan ahead and take the responsibility to order in time.
 Our GP's have provided our reception/admin team with a strict list of what is classed as urgent medication, this is not the receptionists/administrators personal decision.